Canleskis/particular/README.md

 particle_set.add(Body { position, mu });
 ```
 ## Computing and using the gravitational acceleration
-Finally, using the `result` method of `ParticleSet`, you can iterate over the computed gravitational acceleration of each particle.
+Finally, use the `result` method of `ParticleSet`, which returns an iterator over a mutable reference to the `Particle` and its computed gravitational acceleration.
 ```rust
 for (particle, acceleration) in particle_set.result() {
     particle.velocity += acceleration * DT;
     particle.position += particle.velocity * DT;
 }
 ```
-`particle` here being of the type you used for the `ParticleSet` that implements `Particle`.

 ## Contribution